 - BS (2004), Biology, Massachusetts Institute of Technology

-- Broad Institute of Harvard and MIT SPARC Award
+- SPARC Award from the Broad Institute of MIT and Harvard

 - Princeton University Dean's Award